winton/requirement/README.md

 Generating index files allows you to do a `require` on any directory and get back an object representing the directory structure.

+For big projects, this allows you to require dependencies in a more concise way.

 ### Example

 `cms/index.coffee`: